-Text: Relevant lecture and reading material will be provided on the course website.
+Text: Earthquakes, by Bruce E. Bolt (not required, more information to be provided in class).
+Relevant lecture and reading material will be provided on the course website.

 Grading: Grades will be formed based on a combination of homework, participation (attendance, preparation, inquiry), Question of the Day, a Midterm exam, and a final project (paper and presentation):